System Architect Using Scaled Agile Framework (SAFe®)

 To learn more about a software-supported implementation of SAFe®, and specifically how Agile Hive can get you there, as a System Architect, or whatever your role, we would be happy to discuss your requirements with you and your team.

-Scaled Agile Platform has certified Seibert Media, the developer of Agile Hive, as a Scaled Agile Platform Partner.
+Scaled Agile Platform has certified Seibert Group, the developer of Agile Hive, as a Scaled Agile Platform Partner.
 Scaled Agile, Inc., developer of SAFe®, exclusively awards this status.
-The worldwide SAFe® partner network officially accredits Seibert Media and Agile Hive’s further development benefits from it.
+The worldwide SAFe® partner network officially accredits Seibert Group and Agile Hive’s further development benefits from it.
 We’d love to tell you more about it!

 Get in touch with us today and let us demonstrate how Agile Hive brings it all together.